finbarrtimbers/finbarrtimbers.github.io/request-for-startups.md

 # Introduction

-These are ideas that I think should be startups.
-If you're interested in starting these companies, please do so; if you're looking for an advisor/investor, reach out.
+These are ideas that I would consider starting if I were to start a company.

 ## Continual learning systems